Chapters

 5. Novelistic Features of Epinician Style

 5. Novelistic Features of Epinician Style To approach epinikion as a novelistic form of discourse is an effective basis for stylistic description of the genre and for understanding the art form from the perspective of intersubjective objectivity.
-To be clear at the outset, I identify Pindar’s art… Read more
+To be clear at the outset, I identify Pindar’s art as a form of novelistic discourse and not as a novel, understood as a prose form of verbal art.
+Read more